Jacopo Sannazaro: Works

 With the Arcadia behind him, Sannazaro concentrated on Latin works of classical inspiration.
-His Virgilian bucolic works include the five Eclogae piscatoriae, eclogues on themes connected with the Bay of Naples, three books of elegies, and three books of epigrams.
+His Virgilian bucolic works include the five Eclogae piscatoriae, eclogues on themes connected with the Bay of Naples, which originated the genre of the piscatorial eclogue; three books of elegies; and three books of epigrams.
 Other works in Latin include three books of epigrams, and two short works entitled Salices [Willows] and De Morte Christi Lamentatio ["Lament on the Death of Christ"].

-Sannazaro's now seldom-read sacred poem in Latin, De partu Virginis, which gained for him the name of the "Christian Virgil", was extensively rewritten in 1519–21 and appeared in print, 1526.
+Sannazaro's sacred poem in Latin, De partu Virginis, which gained for him the name of the "Christian Virgil", was extensively rewritten in 1519–21 and appeared in print, 1526.
 It has been characterized as "his version of Mary's Magnificat".

 Among his works in Italian and Neapolitan are the recasting of Neapolitan proverbs as Gliommeri his Farse, and the Rime (published as Sonetti et canzoni di M. Jacopo Sannazaro, Naples and Rome, 1530), where the manner of Petrarch is paramount.
 He also wrote some savage and caustic epigrams.
 Most famous is the one he wrote against Pope Alexander VI after the murder of Giovanni Borgia, eldest son of the Pope, whose body was recovered from the Tiber River—Sannazaro cheekily described Alexander VI as a "fisher of men" (playing on the Christ's words to Peter).
 This epigram caused immense grief to the Pope.

 His portrait by Titian, painted ca 1514–18, is in the Royal Collection, part of the diplomatic "Dutch Gift" to Charles II, in 1660.

 The first complete translation into English of the Arcadia is by Ralph Nash, Jacopo Sannazaro: Arcadia and Piscatorial Eclogues (Detroit: Wayne State University Press) 1966.
 Nash returned to translate into English prose and verse The Major Latin Poems of Jacopo Sannazaro, (Detroit: Wayne State University Press) 1996.
 The distinguished Latinist Michael C. J. Putnam has recently published the first translation of all of Sannazaro's Latin poetry.

 Sannazaro has also a long-time correspondence with some Italian humanists.
-The beloved pen-friend was Antonio Seripando, brother of the Augustinian friar Girolamo (1493-1563).
+The beloved pen-friend was Antonio Seripando, brother of the Augustinian friar Girolamo (1493–1563).